SWE-Group-2/backend/README.md

 ```bash
 poetry run flask --app src/app run
 ```
+### Environment Variables
+The project expects a `.env` file in the root directory with the following variables.
+See `.env.example` for an example.
 ## Docker Setup
 After setting up the project structure as follows
 ```shell